Ignacio Rodríguez (field hockey)

-Ignacio Rodríguez Mazon (born 12 June 1996) is a Spanish field hockey player who plays as a defender for División de Honor side Club de Campo and the Spanish national team.
+Ignacio Rodríguez Mazón (born 12 June 1996) is a Spanish field hockey player who plays as a defender for División de Honor side Club de Campo.
+He played a total of 128 matches for the Spanish national team in which he scored 7 goals from 2018 until 2024.

 Club career

 Rodríguez played for El Tenis in his birthplace Santander until 2017 when he joined Club de Campo in Madrid.
 After three seasons in Madrid, he returned to Tenis for the 2020–21 season.
 Having played one season in Santander he returned to Club de Campo.

 International career

 Rodríguez made his debut for the senior national team in January 2018 in a test match against Wales.
 He represented Spain at the 2018 World Cup.
 At the 2019 EuroHockey Championship, he won his first medal with the national team as they finished second.
+After the 2024 Summer Olympics he announced his retirement from the national team, because he could not combine it anymore with his studies.